Life on the Loop

 When I think of common sense, I think of Supreme Court Justice Potter Stewart’s test for obscenity in 1964: “I know it when I see it.”
 With common sense, it gets flipped: you know it when you don’t see it.

 Recreational boating took off in the United States after World War II.
 Fiberglass made boats less expensive and more durable.
 The Greatest Generation, the whole country, had earned some R&R. The war had introduced radar.
-The Space Program and Silicon Valley added bits of magic and by the mid 1990’s, early chart plotters were making recreational boating even safer and easier.
+The Space Program and Silicon Valley added bits of magic and by the mid 1990’s, GPS and early chart plotters were making recreational boating ever safer and easier.

 It starts with the most simple of commandments.
 Pay Attention.
 Any honest Captain will admit to something really stupid because they weren’t paying attention.
 On the Loop, there are reasons why, but none the Admiralty Court or your insurance company will be happy with: